AlShap0/COMP598_FinalProject/README.md

 # COMP 598 Final Project - Data Science Project

+## Quick Overview

+This is a data science project in which COVID sentiment in Canada was analyzed by scraping 1000 tweets around November 2021.

+Data acquisition included scraping tweets using the Twitter API, manual double-annotation by category (informational, personal opinion, etc.) and sentiment (positive, negative, or neutral) by three different annotators, and majority voting for annotation merging.

+Data analysis included tokenization and TF-IDF analysis.

+Exploratory data visualization was done to find the most efficient way to display all the findings.

+All methods and results are fully discussed in the final report.

 Assigned Nov 10, 2021
 Due Dec 13, 2021 @ 11:59 PM